TheMallyGuy/penguin-desktop/README.md

 <img src="./demo.png" width=1000>

 # QoL/Features
-- Able to upload to penguinmod using external by serve a tiny localhost server
+- Upload projects to PenguinMod through a tiny localhost server.
 - Built in Discord RPC
-- Perverse addons on each updates/reinstall
+- Preserve addons across updates and reinstalls.
-- Handle .pmp files when click on it
+- Open `.pmp` files with the desktop application.
-- Native close/alert thing idk
+- Use native close and alert dialogs.

 # Contributing